 Elastic

-I’m so excited by this… organic, biodegradable plasticfree elastic!!
+But honestly, I’m more excited by this… organic, biodegradable plasticfree elastic!!
 I haven’t used it yet as I’ve only just found it, but drawstring trousers are a thing of the past.
 The following is taken from Offset Warehouse website.

 What’s so great about this elastic?